The Complete Guide to the Difference Between Porcelain and Ceramic Tiles

 Cons:

 Porcelain and ceramic tiles both offer a wide range of options when it comes to visual appeal.
-Porcelain tiles are a popular choice for those looking to achieve a high-end aesthetic in their space and they come in a variety of colors, sizes, shapes, and finishes.
+Porcelain tiles are a popular choice for those looking to achieve a high-end aesthetic in their space, and they come in a variety of colors, sizes, shapes, and finishes.

-Better at Visual Appeal: Porcelain tiles.
+Better at visual appeal: Porcelain tiles.

-Budget Friendly: Ceramic tiles.
+More budget-friendly: Ceramic tiles.

 When it comes to ceramic vs. porcelain tile flooring installation and repairs, there are some key differences to keep in mind.
 While both types of tile can be installed using a similar process, porcelain tiles are denser than ceramic tiles, making them more difficult to cut and install.
 As a result, porcelain tile installation may require specialized tools and expertise, adding to the overall project cost.